Afghanistan–China relations: Islamic Emirate of Afghanistan

 In 2021, following the withdrawal of United States troops from Afghanistan and the ensuing Taliban offensive, the Chinese government signaled its willingness to work with a new Taliban-led government.
 The Chinese government is concerned about the possibility of Taliban support for militants in Xinjiang.

 In June 2022, a magnitude 5.9 earthquake killed over 1,150 people and caused widespread destruction in southeastern Afghanistan.
 China participated in the humanitarian efforts by providing worth of humanitarian assistance for the affected.
 At least seven Chinese planes arrived to distribute aid.
 The Chinese Ambassador to Afghanistan also provided 18 tons of supplies and to the Afghan Red Crescent Society.
 In a press conference, the Taliban thanked Chinese officials for the assistance.

 In September 2023, China appointed Zhao Xing as its Ambassador in Afghanistan, becoming the first country to appoint a new ambassador after the 2021 Taliban victory.
 Zhao was received by acting prime minister Hasan Akhund and acting foreign minister Amir Khan Muttaqi at the Presidential Palace.
 In December 2023, Bilal Karimi was accepted as Afghanistan's Ambassador to China.
-Karimi presented his credentials to CCP General Secretary Xi Jinping in January 2024, making China the first country to accept credentials from Taliban diplomats.
+Karimi presented his credentials to Chinese President Xi Jinping in January 2024, making China the first country to accept credentials from Taliban diplomats.
 As of January 2024, China has not stated whether it recognizes the Taliban government.
 Despite its non-recognition of the Taliban government, China negotiates with the Taliban on issues of trade, investment, and aid.
 Among the reasons China seeks to maintain influence with the Taliban is to prevent Uyghur separatists from using Afghanistan as a base from which to conduct separatist activity in Xinjiang.

 In November 2024 a likely drug-related attack happened near the Afghan border in Tajikistan, killing a Chinese worker.

+On January 6, 2026, three locals and a company employee are killed and five others were wounded in clashes between residents and employees of a Chinese company contracted for ore washing by the Afghan Ministry of Mining at a gold extraction site in Chah Ab District, Takhar Province, Afghanistan.
+The company's operations are later suspended pending a probe into the incident.

+ISIS-K claimed responsibility for a bombing attack on a Chinese restaurant on January 26, 2026, in Kabul, that killed at least seven people, with the reason stated as China's treatment of the Islamic Uyghurs and warned of further attacks.
+Afghan officials said the explosion is still under investigation.
+Police confirmed that one Chinese citizen and six Afghans were killed in the incident.